-This brief history of plastic straws looks at their early uses in ancient times through to the modern-day.
-Today plastic straws are found in many a kitchen cupboard or draw.
+This brief history of plastic straws looks at their early uses from ancient times to the modern-day.
+Today plastic straws are found in many kitchen cupboards or drawers.
 They are so popular that they are readily associated with most takeaway meals the world over.
 Increasing the environmental impact of plastic straws is an issue we should all know more about and act to change.
-Amongst growing consumer concern and plastic straw bans their time may be numbered.
+Their time may be numbered among growing consumer concerns and plastic straw bans.

 Here TRVST presents a little-potted history of the drinking straw, largely for fun and because it's interesting 🙂

 The environmental impact of plastic straws is increasingly a global issue.
-You can take action by asking for non-plastic straws in restaurants and bars or choosing eco-friendly plastic straw alternatives.
-Or even better questioning if you need one at all.
+You can take action by asking for non-plastic straws in restaurants and bars or choosing eco-friendly reusable straws, or even better, questioning if you need one at all.

-Nature often inspires the best human inventions, and we can see inspiration for the straw in insects.
+Nature often inspires the best human inventions, and we can see the inspiration for the straw in insects.
 The proboscis is a long tubular part of the anatomy found in many insects.
-In nature butterflies and moths use their proboscis to suck nutrition from flowers, fruit and other food sources.
-Therefore Biologists at the Royal Society note “the proboscis represents a key innovation [like a drinking straw] for exploiting a vast range of nutritional sources1”
+In nature, butterflies and moths use their proboscis to suck nutrition from flowers, fruit, and other food sources.
+Therefore Biologists at the Royal Society note that "the proboscis represents a key innovation [like a drinking straw] for exploiting a vast range of nutritional sources.2"

-The Sumerians were an ancient civilisation populating what is now modern-day Southern Iraq.
-History tells us they were also one of the first civilisations to drink beer.
-To do so they drank it out of clay jars using reed straws to suck up the alcoholic liquid below the layers of sediment that had formed on top of the brew.
+The Sumerians were an ancient civilization populating what is now modern-day Southern Iraq.
+History tells us they were also one of the first civilizations to drink beer.
+To do so, they drank it out of clay jars using reed straws to suck up the alcoholic liquid below the layers of sediment that had formed on top of the brew.

-A little later the association with imbibement gets a little racier as depicted on a Babylonian clay plaque from around 2000 BC.
-The plaque, shown at the Israel Museum9, depicts a woman and man engaged in a sexual act.
-We can see a woman leaning forward drinking beer from a straw.
+A little later, the association with imbibement gets a little racier, as depicted on a Babylonian clay plaque from around 2000 BC.
+The plaque, shown at the Israel Museum8, depicts a woman and man engaged in a sexual act.
+We can see a woman leaning forward, drinking beer from a straw.
 And so our love affair, quite literally, with the straw began.

 Patrick McGovern is a biomolecular archaeologist and researcher and the Penn Museum.
-His work "the history of Man, The Drinker" looks at our history with alcoholic drink.
-He notes that similar methods for making and drinking cereal brews can be observed in Mesopotamian barley beer, Chinese rice wine and American corn chica.
+His work "the history of Man, The Drinker" looks at our history with alcoholic drinks.
+He notes that we can observe similar methods for making and drinking cereal brews in Mesopotamian barley beer, Chinese rice wine, and American corn chica.
 The common thread?

-“A large open-mouthed jar, and then drink[ing] from the same vessel with a long straw2”
+“A large open-mouthed jar, and then drink[ing] from the same vessel with a long straw1”

-Leaving behind the ancient chapter in the history of plastic straws we move on to to the more modern precursor, the reed straw.
-Reed straws made out of ryegrass became popular in the 1880s.
-Farmers already growing ryegrass as a crop for animal feed bleached, hand cut, and sorted these straws.
-New cash crop in hand they sold the reeds across markets in the US and they became a popular side hustle of the time.
+Leaving behind the ancient chapter in the history of plastic straws, we move on to the more modern precursor, the reed straw.
+Rye straws made out of ryegrass became popular in the 1880s.
+Farmers already growing ryegrass as a crop for animal feed bleached, hand-cut, and sorted these straws.
+New cash crop in hand, they sold the reeds across markets in the US, and they became a popular side hustle of the time.

-Charles Dickens played a key role popularising reed straws across the Atlantic.
-With words as his craft, he narrated their benefit to a wider audience through storytelling.
+Charles Dickens played a key role in popularising reed straws across the Atlantic.
+With words as his craft, he narrated their benefit to a broader audience through storytelling.

-The author of works including Oliver Twist and the Pickwick Papers famously travelled to the United States in 18426.
+The author of works including Oliver Twist and the Pickwick Papers famously traveled to the United States in 1842.
 It is said that New York greeted him with the grandest ball the city had ever seen on Valentine's.

-At 30 years old 300 guests celebrated the then most famous author in the world in style.
-There were paintings in his honour, a bust of himself hanging over a balcony and an eagle soaring over the busts head.
-All of which welcomed him into a world of American hospitality, and drink.
+At 30 years old, 300 guests celebrated the then-most famous author in the world in style.
+There were paintings in his honor, a bust of himself hanging over a balcony and an eagle soaring over the bust's head.
+All of which welcomed him into a world of American hospitality and drink.

-It was Dicken's experience of American hospitality that introduced him boozy tumblers full of ice complete with reed straws.
-The straws providing easy access to the liquid.
+Dicken's experience of American hospitality introduced him to boozy tumblers full of ice, complete with reed straws.
+The straws provide easy access to the liquid.
 He later re-tells this experience in his 1884 novel, Martin Chuzzlewit.

 In the book, Martin, the lead character, has a friend join him on a trip to the USA and serve him up a Sherry Cobbler.